All Episodes

 Can any war be won when one of the combatants voluntarily limits itself in this manner?

-We discussed all this on this program last week uh and even the uh the week before.
+Discussed all this on this program last week and even the week before, and discussed it in many ways.

-Uh he also echoed many of the sentiments I have.
+He also echoed many of the sentiments I have.

-You can count on Main Street, small town, middle America, to always do the right thing.
+You can count on main street, small-town middle America to always do the right thing.

 He doesn't believe that's changed.

-Uh he thinks that represents a majority of the country's thinking.
+He thinks that represents a majority of the country's thinking.

-He, of course, had effusive praise for the men and women of the armed forces of which he uh was a former member.
+He, of course, had effusive praise for the men and women of the armed forces of which he was a former member.

-And it look at look at those tanks moving now.
+And look at those tanks moving now.

-You know, they're this is a they're doing this for our sake as well as for theirs.
+They're doing this for our sake as well as for theirs.

-Let me take a quick timeout here, folks.
+Let me take a quick time out here, folks.

-Sit tight, we'll be back and continue.
+We'll be back and continue.

 And listen to this line.